cse110-sp25-group12/cse110-sp25-group12/HOW-TO-CONTRIBUTE.md

 Here's a short description of the CI/CD pipeline and what it does:

 ### On every pull request into main:
 1. HTML Validation (W3C).
 All HTML files fed to W3C validator.
 Any errors will cause the workflow to fail.
-The errors are hard to understand. but ```"lastLine":25``` tells you which line of the HTML file caused the error.
+   1. The errors are hard to understand. ```"lastLine":25``` tells you which line of the HTML file caused the error.
+   2. For easier debugging, just chuck the contents of the failed HTML file into [W3C's website](https://validator.w3.org/#validate_by_input)

 2. ESLint and SylisticJS plugin.
 All JS files will be linted for errors and style warnings.
 Run ```npm run lint``` to lint locally.
 Run ```npm run lint:fix``` to lint and auto-format code locally.
 Current style guidelines are listed below: